KSWE-2016-17/movieDB/README.md

 How to install:

 First you need to install Angular.
-Run in your terminal:
+Run in your terminal
 ```
 sudo npm install -g angular-cli
 ```